Lake Worth Beach, Florida: Incorporation to the Great Depression

 Lake Worth Beach was incorporated as the "town of Lake Worth" on June 14, 1913.
+Its first elected Mayor was James Love, a carpenter and member of the Socialist Party of America.
 The town grew rapidly enough that a new addition was platted in that inaugural year.
 The area along the Intracoastal Waterway from 5th Avenue South to 15th Avenue South still bears the name Addition 1.
 An advertisement in the Lake Worth Herald in 1913 noted: "In the new addition, the Lake front has been divided into large lots covered with palm and tropical growth, where we expect to see charming villas and winter homes spring up as by enchantment.
 It will be the fashionable part of town, where the wealthy of the earth can display their artistic taste and make ideal homes.
 These lots are selling so fast that but very few are left."
 Another section of the town was plotted in 1917, the Osborne Colored Addition, a small African American neighborhood along the south end of Lake Worth and west of the FEC.
 Some of the first African American families arrived in the addition in the early 1920s, when the Ku Klux Klan forced them out of western Lantana.

 Two years after the addition was platted, a wooden automobile traffic bridge over Lake Worth was completed in 1919, the same year the Brelsford family of Palm Beach deeded a 1,000 ft parcel of land on the barrier island to the town.

 The town benefited with the rest of South Florida during the Florida land boom of the 1920s, with Lake Worth's population more than quintupling from 1,106 in 1920 to nearly 6,000 in 1930.
 Following the approval of a $100,000 bond issue in 1920, the Mediterranean Revival-style Lake Worth Casino and Baths was constructed.
 Opening two years later, the casino drew many tourists to the area.

 Moreover, the 1920s saw the completion of the Gulf Stream Hotel, which is listed on the National Register of Historic Places (NRHP), as well as the construction of Lake Worth Community High School in 1922 and many commercial and industrial buildings and neighborhoods, including College Park and Lake Worth Heights in 1924.
 Lake Worth reincorporated as a city in 1925, while boundaries of the municipality expanded several times throughout the land boom.
 One year later, the Seaboard Air Line Railway constructed a freight and passenger depot in Lake Worth on 4th Avenue North.